grassmik/governance-events/README.md

 When the deployment is completed, a private DevOps Services project is set up.
 The project contains a running instance of the sample application, a configured build pipeline and a dedicated Git repository that you can use to make updates to the application.

-After the application is deployed, you need to complete the build pipeline and rebuild the project with the following steps:
+You need to complete the build pipeline and rebuild the project with the following steps:

 0. Click EDIT CODE
 0. Click BUILD & DEPLOY to open the pipeline page